veloce/vim-behat/README.md

 * autocompletion of steps (with `<C-X><C-O>`)
 * jump to step definition (**behat version from 2.2 and ctags are required**) with tag commands `<C-]>`, `<C-W>]`, `<C-W>}`
-* compiler plugin that allow you to run behat with `:make` and see errors in the quickfix window
+* compiler plugin that allows you to run behat with `:make` and see errors in the quickfix window (enable with `:compiler behat`)
-* Copy the behat command to run features in the current buffer into the clipboard (`:BehatCmdToClipBoard`)
+* Copy to the clipboard the behat command to run features in the current buffer (`:BehatCmdToClipBoard`).
+You need to enable behat compiler to have this command.

 ## Installation